backstage/backstage/plugins/scaffolder-backend/api-report.md

 import { CatalogApi } from '@backstage/catalog-client';
 import { CatalogProcessor } from '@backstage/plugin-catalog-backend';
 import { CatalogProcessorEmit } from '@backstage/plugin-catalog-backend';
+import { ConditionalPolicyDecision } from '@backstage/plugin-permission-common';
+import { Conditions } from '@backstage/plugin-permission-node';
 import { Config } from '@backstage/config';
 import { createPullRequest } from 'octokit-plugin-create-pull-request';
 import { Entity } from '@backstage/catalog-model';